Coronary Artery Disease

 Find a Coronary Disease Specialist

-Populations most at risk for CAD are men older than 45 and post-menopausal women.
+Those most at risk for coronary artery disease are men over the age of 45 and post-menopausal women.
 Common risk factors include the following:

-- Age — CAD is degenerative and simply aging causes damage to or narrowing of the arteries
+- Age – simply aging causes damage to or narrowing of the arteries

-- High blood pressure — uncontrolled, it can cause a hardening or thickening of the arteries
+- High blood pressure – uncontrolled, your blood pressure can cause a hardening or thickening of the arteries

 - Family history